Occupational Therapy for Children, Young People and Families at Helping Kids Shine Limited.

 At Helping Kids Shine we typically work with children, young people and their families by helping them to address any difficulties that they may be experiencing in day to day life, with a focus on supporting their independence and wellbeing at home, in education and in the community.

-Based in South Wales, services are provided with a mixture of virtual and physical sessions within a 2 hour travelling distance of Bridgend, and virtually across the remainder of the United Kingdom.
+Based in South Wales, services are provided with a mixture of virtual and physical sessions typically within a 1.5 hour travelling distance of Bridgend.
+We are lucky to have our own Therapy Space in Bridgend (CF32 9RE) which is set up for Ayres Sensory Integration therapy provision.

-Helping Kids Shine have a proven track record in providing high quality support in the context of Occupational Therapy assessments of special educational needs for EHCPS/SEN Statements and provide high quality quantified and specified tribunal ready reports.
+Helping Kids Shine have a proven track record in providing high quality support in the context of Occupational Therapy assessments of special educational needs and provide high quality quantified and specified tribunal ready reports.

 Our 3 Step Process